a-vishniavetski/test-task-devops/README.md

 - Azure Subscription

 ### Deployment
-1. Clone this repository `git clone https://github.com/a-vishniavetski/test-task-devops.git` and enter it.
+1. Clone this repository using `git clone https://github.com/a-vishniavetski/test-task-devops.git` and enter it.
-2. Login into **Azure Portal** and open **Azure Cloud Shell**.
+2. Login into **Azure Portal** using your browser and open **Azure Cloud Shell**.
-3. Upload the Terraform Configuration files from the folder `terraform` into Cloud Shell.
+3. Upload the Terraform Configuration files from the folder `terraform` into the Cloud Shell.
 4. Execute the following commands to provision the Virtual Machine:

 ```